Physician Early Retirement Plans

 So, can a doctor retire early at 45?
 Sure!

-By the time you are 45, you know your expenses and have had time to partake in the hedonic treadmill.
+By age 45, you know your expenses and have had time to partake in the hedonic treadmill.
 Either you hit it, and you will retire at a regular time, or you were able to control expenses.

-The hard part is not moving the goalposts: to find out what enough spending is and stick with that.
+The hard part is not moving the goalposts: finding out what enough spending is and sticking with that.
 Joy (utility) increases with increased income, but only to a point.

-A physician can retire early by calculating yearly costs of living and then multiplying that number by 33.
+A physician can retire early by calculating yearly living costs and multiplying that number by 33.

 What is a Physician’s Early Retirement Number?